-The Religious Education co-ordinator attended a two day annual conference in Religious Education and Cluster meetings each Term to keep abreast of current changes and trends.
-Two staff members attended the 'Ministry for Teachers' spirituality course that ran for a week and was led by Bishop Walker.
-The whole staff attended the second spiritual workshop and reflection day offered by Father Richard Leonard, a Jesuit priest.
+The staff of St Agatha's regularly attended further Professional Development which was provided by guest speakers from Mission Services and the Religious Education co-ordinator (REC).
+The REC attended a two day annual conference in RE and Cluster meetings each Term to keep abreast of current changes and trends.
+Two staff members attended the 'Ministry for Teachers' spirituality course that runs for a week and is led by Bishop Walker.
+The whole staff attended a third spirituality workshop and reflection day offered by Father Richard Leonard, a Jesuit priest.